 Do you love a good family day?
 You can read a little bit about my family in my post The Journey.

-I’m anxiously anticipating our family days spent at some of Michigan’s most beautiful lakes.
+Spending time with my family is one of most favorite things to do.
+I’m anxiously anticipating our summer family days spent at some of Michigan’s most beautiful lakes.

 Are you a beach person?